edgraham/GhostKoalaParser/README.md

 {:.notice}
-The KEGG parser I wrote also has the option to combine your GhostKOALA results with interproscan.
-If you want to incorporate both genecalls from interproscan and KEGG in the same table follow the tutorial [here](http://merenlab.org/2016/06/18/importing-functions/), **but make the following modification** and run interproscan with the flags `-f tsv --goterms --iprlookup --pathways`.
+The KEGG parser script also has the option to combine your GhostKOALA results with interproscan.
+If you want to incorporate both annotations from interproscan and KEGG in the same table follow the tutorial [here](http://merenlab.org/2016/06/18/importing-functions/) to run interproscan, **but run interproscan with the flags** `-f tsv --goterms --iprlookup --pathways`.

 ### Generate the KEGG orthology table